Voting & Elections

 ABSENTEE BALLOT REQUESTS

-Request your absentee ballot by November 2.
+Request your absentee ballot by October 31.
 You can drop off your completed ballot anytime in our secure Drop Box outside of the Town Hall entrance.
 Or, drop it off inside during business hours.
+Ballots will be accepted until 8:00pm on Election Day (November 5).

 EARLY VOTING